 At OSC, Zuckerman worked on several high-profile investigations, including a whistleblower retaliation case resulting in the removal of an Inspector General.
 He also took an active role in the agency’s implementation of the Whistleblower Protection Enhancement Act, expanded the agency’s outreach program, and drafted amicus curiae briefs on key issues concerning federal employee whistleblower rights and protections.

-Zuckerman is proud of the results that the firm has achieved for clients in a wide variety of employment matters, including recoveries in excess of $10M under the Sarbanes-Oxley Act whistleblower provision, and the high level of customer service that the firm aims to provide to every client.
+Zuckerman is proud of the results that he has achieved for clients in a wide variety of employment matters, including recoveries in excess of $15M under the Sarbanes-Oxley Act whistleblower provision, and the high level of customer service that the firm aims to provide to every client.
 Corporate Counsel recently featured Zuckerman in an article titled How to Help a Whistleblower.

 Recognized by Peers as a Leading Whistleblower Lawyer

 Zuckerman is rated 10 out of 10 by Avvo, based largely on client reviews, and rated AV Preeminent® by Martindale-Hubbell based on peer reviews.
 He was recognized by Washingtonian magazine as a “Top Whistleblower Lawyer” in 2015, selected by his peers to be included in The Best Lawyers in America® in the category of employment law (2011-2017), and selected by his peers to be listed in SuperLawyers (2012 and 2015-2017) in the category of labor and employment law.

 Frequent Lecturer and Prolific Author on Corporate Whistleblower Rewards and Protections